lgbrownjr/ser2bt-bridge/README.md

 - Once that's done, go ahead and open your favorite terminal program, and pint it to the com/ttyUSBx/tty/ACMx port, and set it up to connect at 9600 bps, n/8/1, xterm.
 ### Installation of ups-lite & waveshare e-ink screen:
 Coming Shortly.

-#### So in its base configuration, one only needs the following files:
-- bashrc_addendom - to add launch the ser2bt_bridge utility once a user logs using rfcomm (serial over bluetooth.
-- rfcomm.service - Launches a service that will listed for incoming connection requests from the rfcomm vty port.
-- ser2bt_bridge script - checks to make sure there is a valid connection on rfcomm and either the vtyUSB or vtyamc0, and attempts to bridge them together.
-#### You also need a:
-- micro USB to USB A female cable to connect to a USB to serial cable.
-- Micro USB to USB A male to connect from the switch to the Raspberry Pi's power port.
-- Some cheap case to house the pi.
-### Options - to add a little polish to the bridge:
-- For battery backup, attach a ups-lite.
-- For status and system health updates, attach a waveshare.2.13 e-paper display.
-- Add additional scripts to monitor the battery's capacity, and to drive the waveshare display.